redmejia/redmejia.github.io/README.md

 Hi, I am Reynaldo and this is my portfolio.\
 I would to share my projects with you.

-Note: My portfolio is still under construction.
+Note: My portfolio is still under construction ALMOST THERE😁🤗👾🤖.